highOnBits/CrackStation/README.md

 crackStation.decrypt(shaHash: "<your_password_to_crack>")
 ```

-The CrackStation class implements a protocol named `Decrypter` which have a method named ```swift public func decrypt(shaHash: String) -> String``` which can be used for wrapping and unwrapping purposes.
+The CrackStation class implements a protocol named `Decrypter`, which contains a method named ```public func decrypt(shaHash: String) -> String```.
+This can be used for wrapping and unwrapping purposes.

 ```swift
 let decrypter: Decrypter